Chocolate Macarons Recipe

 - 1/2 100 grams cup egg whites

-- For this recipe to succeed, you need 1/2 cup of egg whites, which means using 3 large egg whites plus part of a fourth white.
+For this recipe to succeed, you need 1/2 cup of egg whites, which means using 3 large egg whites plus part of a fourth white.
 Once the eggs are measured, they need to be brought to room temperature so they can be beaten to their fullest volume.
-To keep the eggs warm, run the mixer bowl under hot water.
-Dry the bowl well, pour the whites into the bowl and fit the mixer with the whisk attachment.
+To do this, microwave the egg whites in 5-10 second intervals for about 1 minute, stirring after each stop.